dataArtisans/flink-training-web/web/exercises/tfIdf.md

 #### Count the number of documents

-The most convenient method to count the number of elements in a data set is the `DataSet.count()` method which returns a `long` value with the count. `count()` is eagerly executed and does not require an `ExecutionEnvironment.execute()` call.
-The `long` value can be shared with the `IDF` computing function as a constructor parameter.
+The most convenient method to count the number of elements in a data set is the `DataSet.count()` method which returns a `long` value with the number of elements in the data set. `count()` is eagerly executed and does not require an `ExecutionEnvironment.execute()` call.
+The `long` value can be shared with the function that computes `IDF` as a constructor parameter.

 #### Computing the Term-Frequency

-Computing the frequency of words in a document is independently done on each document.
-Hence it can be done with a `FlatMapFunction` that receives one document at a time, counts the occurrences of each word in the text (e.g., using a hash map), and emits one tuple with three fields `(UniqueMID, Word, TF)` for each counted word.
+Computing the frequency of words in a document can be independently done on each document using a `FlatMapFunction`.
+The function receives one document at a time, extracts all words, counts the occurrences of each unique word in the text (e.g., using a hash map), and emits one tuple with three fields `(UniqueMID, Word, TF)` for each counted word.

 #### Computing the Inverted-Document-Frequency

 Computing the fraction of documents that contain a certain word can be done in two steps.
 First compute the absolute number of documents that contain the word and second compute the IDF by normalizing the absolute count by the total number of documents (which was computed in a previous step).
-Computing the absolute number of documents that contain a certain word is similar to the [Mail Stats exercise](/exercises/mailstats.html) or the common WordCount example.
+Computing the absolute number of documents that contain a certain word is similar to the [Mail Statistics](/exercises/mailstats.html) exercise or the common WordCount example.
 When extracting the unique words from the document the same normalization techniques as for the TF computation should be applied.
 Unique words can be obtained by storing them in a hash set.
 The result of this step should be a tuple with two fields, `(Word, IDF)`.

 #### Computing the TF-IDF score